 Cyber criminals and robots could be hacking into your organisation right now - to steal yours or customers’ data.
 Although criminals can attack anyone, QA’s latest research shows that organisations are focussing on educating in cyber security - to reduce their vulnerability.
 Employees rarely have the most up-to-date information on the current methods that cyber criminals use to attack because hackers are continually improving their methods.
 This, therefore, is causing organisations to be extremely vulnerable to an attack.
-The results of QA’s research show that 25% of organisations have employee awareness and training in their top priorities, as well as up skilling their cyber teams (22%) and cross-skilling their IT teams (18%).
+The results of QA’s research show that 25% of organisations have employee awareness and training in their top priorities, as well as upskilling their cyber teams (22%) and cross-skilling their IT teams (18%).

-Organising specialist technical training will, most often, sit within the CIO’s teams, but general employee awareness and training needs to be a joint effort of the HR function and the technical teams.
+Organising specialist technical training will, most often, sit within the CIO’s teams, but general employee awareness and training need to be a joint effort of the HR function and the technical teams.
 Given that the majority of organisations see the threat of a cyber attack as being ‘much worse’ in recent years, this is something that should be readdressed within HR and management’s priorities, if it is not already part of their agenda.

 It is highly likely that anyone in your organisation could receive a ‘phishing email’ today; the most common type of cyber criminal activity.
 Research shows that alarmingly, 1 in 3 employees are duped into giving up their credentials when targeted with a phishing email.
-HR professionals can play a part in assisting with this to ensure that they are working collaboratively with IT and cyber security teams to prevent employees being tricked into passing over private information, or data getting intercepted through cloud based file storage and sharing.
+HR professionals can play a part in assisting with this to ensure that they are working collaboratively with IT and cyber security teams to prevent employees being tricked into passing over private information, or data getting intercepted through cloud-based file storage and sharing.

 Here are some practical tips to help the fight against highly advanced cyber security hacking devices.